Ironclad (film): Plot

-A second assault sees the Danes' siege tower destroyed by a trebuchet crafted by the defenders from within the castle.
+A second assault sees the Danes' siege tower destroyed by a trebuchet crafted by the defenders from within.
 John's forces then attempt to starve out the defenders.
-The Archbishop is informed that Prince Louis is biding his time in France and negotiating with John, and sets off in haste to expedite affairs.
-As the season turns to winter, the hunger of the castle's occupants continue; Marshall leaves the castle under cover of night and then returns ahead of his pursuers with food stolen from the Danish camp.
-The castle morale is bolstered by Marshall's act and he gives in to the advances of Cornhill's young wife Isabel, breaking his Templar vows.
+The Archbishop is informed that Prince Louis is biding his time in France and negotiating with John, and sets off to expedite affairs.
+As the season turns to winter, the hunger of the castle's occupants continues; Marshall leaves the castle under cover of night and then returns ahead of his pursuers with food stolen from the Danish camp.
+Morale is bolstered by Marshall's act and gives in to the advances of Cornhill's young wife, Isabel, breaking his Templar vows.

-The Danish leader, Tiberius, threatened by John to take the castle or risk the King reneging on their bargain, adopts a different approach in his next attack and manages to sneak a small force of men over the walls before dawn to open the castle gates from within.
-Guy discovers the infiltrators and sounds the alarm, but it is too late.
-Tiberius leads the charge into the castle grounds while his Danes slaughter the garrison.
-During the chaos, d'Aubigny is wounded and left behind in the chaos of the retreat.
+Tiberius, threatened by John to take the castle or risk the King reneging on their bargain, adopts a different approach in his next attack and manages to sneak a small force of men over the walls before dawn to open the gates from within.
+Guy discovers them and sounds the alarm, but Tiberius leads the charge into the castle grounds while his Danes slaughter the garrison.
+During the chaos, d'Aubigny is wounded and left behind.
 Marshall recovers in time to don his knight's battle armour and charge the Danes on his war-horse, buying time for the survivors to pull back to the keep.

 Aubigny is dragged before the King and forced to watch as the hands of two prisoners are chopped off.
 After a defiant verbal exchange with John, he is subjected to the same fate and then hurled by the castle trebuchet into a keep wall.
 Cornhill tries to surrender but is stopped; he goes instead upstairs to his bedroom and hangs himself.
-John's engineers have been preparing a mine under the keep's foundation, and they have a herd of pigs brought and put in the mine which is then stoked, set afire and the animal fat used to damage the keep's foundation, causing it to collapse; as the keep's walls come down, the final assault begins.
+John's engineers have been preparing a mine under the keep's foundation.
+They have a herd of pigs brought and put in the mine which is then stoked, set afire and the animal fat used to damage the keep's foundation, causing it to collapse; as the keep's walls come down, the final assault begins.

-The last defenders are killed except Guy, Isabel and Marshall, the latter knocked unconscious by falling rubble.
-Guy goes out to die fighting where he encounters Tiberius and is almost killed, until a recovered Marshall intervenes.
-Tiberius challenges Marshall to single combat, and Marshall triumphs after a long and savage duel.
-Horns are heard in the distance as the combined English rebel and French army arrives at last, and John and the remaining Danes disperse in panic.
+The last defenders are killed except Guy, Isabel, and Marshall, the latter knocked unconscious by falling rubble.
+Guy goes out to die fighting where he encounters Tiberius and is almost killed, until a recovered Marshall intervenes and Marshall triumphs after a savage duel.
+Horns are heard in the distance as the combined English rebel and French army arrives last, and John and the remaining Danes disperse in panic.
 Marshall meets Prince Louis and Archbishop Langton at the castle gates; the latter tells him that he is now free of the Templar Order.
 Acknowledging England's new king with a nod, Marshall rides off with Isabel, while Guy tells his dead baron that "We held".